 You can reach Duane by calling 404-281-0430 or emailing Duane.Tolson@gcoa.ga.gov

 Eric Ryan, Communications Outreach Specialist

-In 2004 Eric joined the Georgia Council on Aging as our Communications Outreach Specialist.
-During his tenure , Eric has enjoyed referring older Georgians and their families to the appropriate Aging agencies and resources; maintained a wide network of Aging Services colleagues; and has participated in numerous advocacy functions, conferences, rallies and training.
-In his spare time, Eric enjoys watching baseball, going to movies and relaxing with friends and plenty of sunshine.
+In 2004, Eric joined the Georgia Council on Aging as the Communications Specialist.
+Eric manages the Council’s Facebook page, works closely with GCOA media consultants to disperse press releases, maintains the Coalition of Advocates for Georgia’s Elderly’s (CO-AGE) database, refers older Georgians and their families to the appropriate aging agencies and resources, maintains a wide network of Aging Services colleagues and participates in numerous advocacy functions, conferences, and trainings.
+In his spare time, Eric enjoys watching baseball, going to movies and relaxing with friends and getting plenty of sunshine.

 You can reach Eric by calling 404-657-5344 or emailing Eric.Ryan@gcoa.ga.gov